svanellewee/peculiar-computing/content/posts/user-mode-linux.md

 ### Conclusion

 I look forward to playing with more user mode linux kernels!
 I am amazed at the wonderful features the Linux kernel and it's build system allows one to do.
-Given how fast things move I have no doubt this post will be date soon (as most UML tutorials seem to end up being).
+Given how fast things move I have no doubt this post will be dated soon (as most UML tutorials seem to end up being).
 Perhaps this can act as a way-marker for those who's trying to make sense of this great (but strangely unknown) feature of the Linux kernel.